prestix-studio/cloudns_api/README.rst

 Parameters:

 + domain_name - string (required) Domain name or reverse zone name whose SOA details you want to modify.
 + primary_ns - string (required) Hostname of primary nameserver.
-+ admin_mail - string (required) DNS admin's e-mail.
++ admin_mail - string (required) DNS zone administrator's e-mail.
-+ refresh - integer (required) Refresh rate from 1200 to 43200 seconds.
++ refresh - integer (required) The time in seconds that a secondary DNS server waits before querying the primary DNS server's SOA record to check for changes.
+Rate can be any integer from 1200 to 43200 seconds.
-+ retry - integer (required) Retry rate from 180 to 2419200 seconds.
++ retry - integer (required) The time in seconds that a secondary server waits before retrying a failed zone transfer.
+Usually, the retry rate is less than the refresh rate.
+Rate can be any integer from 180 to 2419200 seconds.
-+ expire - integer (required) Expire time from 1209600 to 2419200 seconds.
++ expire - integer (required) The time in seconds that a secondary server will keep trying to complete a zone transfer.
+If this time expires before a successful zone transfer, the secondary server will expire its zone file.
+The secondary will stop answering queries, as it considers its data too old to be reliable.
+Time can be any integer from 1209600 to 2419200 seconds.
-+ default_ttl - integer (required) Default TTL from 60 to 2419200 seconds.
++ default_ttl - integer (required) The minimum time-to-live value applies to all resource records in the zone file.
+TTL can be any integer from 60 to 2419200 seconds.

+Note that ClouDNS automatically increments the serial number when the zone is updated or changed.

 .. code:: python